Britain's outsourcers target healthcare in new growth push

 As well as providing basic standards of care set out by regulators, the companies must meet specific objectives set out by local authorities or NHS commissioners -- such as customer satisfaction levels or time-keeping -- which can affect how much they are paid.

-Serco, one of Britain's largest outsourcers, is now focusing on non-clinical services such as cleaning and switchboard operations after its community care contract reported a 12 million pound loss.
+Serco, one of Britain's largest outsourcers, is now focussing on non-clinical services such as cleaning and switchboard operations after its community care contract reported a 12 million pound loss.

 The government is also looking to improve care standards by adopting outcome-driven payment systems.